 Overview of supervision theory and practice in the clinical supervision of professional counselors in mental health settings and/or school counselors.
 PRE: Previous counseling experience as a counselor and approval of the Counselor Preparation Program Advisor.
-(SU2)

-EDC 5803 Internship in Counseling 3 Hours
+EDC 5801 Internship in Counseling 1-3 Hours

-Minimum of 300 hours of supervised placement in a school/mental health counseling setting.
+Minimum of 300 hours, each 1-hour credit requires the completion of 100 contact hours of supervised placement in a school/mental health counseling setting of supervised placement in a school/mental health counseling setting.
+A candidate must complete a minimum of 3 credit hours of internship (150 clock hours).
 Includes diverse populations, experiences in varied types of counseling, and appropriate supervision.
-In schools, this includes the guidance curriculum, responsive counseling services, individual decision-making, and system support.
-PRE: EDU 5203, EDU 5513, EDU 5523, EDC 5313, EDC 5323, EDC 5403, EDC 5513, EDC 5523, EDC 5533 and approval of Program Advisor.
+In schools, this includes the guidance curriculum, responsive counseling services, individual decision- making, and system support.
+PRE: EDU 5203, EDU 5513, EDU 5523, EDC 5313, EDC 5323, EDC 5403, EDC 5513, EDC 5523.
+EDC 5533 and approval of Program Advisor.
 Fee: \$400.
-(FA/SP/SU)

-EDC 5813 Graduate Counseling Practicum I
+EDC 5811 Graduate Counseling Practicum I 1-3 Hours Each 1-hour credit requires the completion of 50 contact hours of supervised placement in a school/mental health counseling setting.
+A candidate must complete a minimum of 3 credit hours of internship (150 clock hours) in a school/mental health counseling setting.
 Minimum of one hundred fifty (150) hours of supervised counseling experiences in a school/mental health counseling setting off campus, or through the on-campus Southwest Counseling & Testing Services.
 Includes diverse populations, experiences in varied types of counseling, and appropriate supervision.
-May include some observation, co-counseling hours, and /or 1:1 counseling at the discretion of the supervisor.
 Taken concurrently with or prior to EDC 5803 Internship in Counseling.
-(FA/SP)

-EDC 5823 Graduate Counseling Practicum II
+EDC 5821 Graduate Counseling Practicum II 1-3 Hours

-Minimum of one hundred fifty (150) hours of supervised counseling experiences in a school/mental health counseling setting off campus, or through the on-campus Southwest Counseling & Testing Services.
+Each 1-hour credit requires the completion of 50 contact hours of supervised placement in a school/mental health counseling setting.
+A candidate must complete a minimum of 3 credit hours of internship (150 clock hours) in a school/mental health counseling setting.Minimum of one hundred fifty (150) hours of supervised counseling experiences in a school/mental health counseling setting off campus, or through the on-campus Southwest Counseling & Testing Services.
 Includes diverse populations, experiences in varied types of counseling, and appropriate supervision.
-May include some observation, co-counseling hours, and /or 1:1 counseling at the discretion of the supervisor.
 Taken concurrently with or prior to EDC 5803 Internship in Counseling.
-(FA/SP)